davidji99/terraform-provider-rollbar/website/docs/r/pagerduty_notification_rule.html.markdown

 # rollbar\_pagerduty\_notification\_rule

 This resource is used to manage Rollbar's PagerDuty notification rules.
 You must supply a `project_access_token` with write permissions in other to manage this resource.
+Refer to https://docs.rollbar.com/docs/notifications for more information.

 For more information on the supported values when constructing a rule, please visit [this page](https://docs.rollbar.com/reference#setup-pagerduty-notification-rules).
 (Yes, you'll have to read an OpenAPI spec.)